Trikcode/Employee-API_Challenge/README.md

 # Employee-API_Challenge
 ## Brief Discription

-This is a backend challenge on creating a Restful API and database for an employee management system documented on <a href="https://employee-ap.herokuapp.com/api-documents/">here</a>
+This is a backend challenge on creating a Restful API and database for an employee management system documented <a href="https://employee-ap.herokuapp.com/api-documents/">here</a>

 ## Stack